bazelbuild/rules_go/go/providers.rst

 GoSource
 ~~~~~~~

-GoSource represents a single entry in a GoSources source provider.
+GoSource represents a single entry in a GoSourceList source provider.

 +--------------------------------+-----------------------------------------------------------------+
 | **Name**                       | **Type**                                                        |